---

 title: "Image Generation — LettuceAI"

-description: "Generate images with scene generation, avatar creation, and design references using AUTOMATIC1111, OpenAI, Gemini, and more."
+description: "Generate images in LettuceAI with scene generation, avatar creation, and design references.
+Connect ComfyUI, Diffusers, AUTOMATIC1111, OpenAI, Gemini, Stability, and more."

 ---